yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 With this observer any time anyone mention sushi they get a 🍣 reaction.
 Note that we could have specified a regex pattern instead of the literal "sushi".

-It also supports optional settings that let you filter on:
+It also supports optional settings that let us filter on:

 - the name of the channel using `-c`
 - the username of the person who posted a message using `-u`